michaeluno/admin-page-framework/readme.txt

 - Added an example of download button in the demo plugin.
 - Added the `system` custom field type.
 - Changed the timing of the `removed_repeatable_field` callback for sections from before removing the section to after removing it.
+- Fixed a compatibility issue with WordPress 4.0 for the media modal frame.

 = 3.1.5 - 2014/08/31 =
 - Added the `content_{instantiated class name}` hook and the default `content()` callback method that filters the post type post content for the post type class.